intelowlproject/IntelOwl/docs/source/Usage.md

 - `analyzers`: List of analyzers that must be executed
 - `connectors`: List of connectors that must be executed

 ### Ingestors

-The latest plugin is the `Ingestor` class.
+With Intel v5.1.0 we introduced the `Ingestor` class.

 Ingestors allow to automatically insert IOC streams from outside sources to IntelOwl itself.
 Each Ingestor must have a `Playbook` attached: this will allow to create a `Job` from every IOC retrieved.

-Ingestors are system-wide and disabled by default, meaning that only administrator are able to configure them and enable them.
+Ingestors are system-wide and disabled by default, meaning that only the administrator are able to configure them and enable them.
+Ingestors can be _spammy_ so be careful about enabling them.

+A very powerful use is case is to **combine Ingestors with Connectors** to automatically extract data from external sources, analyze them with IntelOwl and push them externally to another platform (like MISP or a SIEM)

 #### List of pre-build Ingestors
 - `ThreatFox`: Retrieves daily ioc from `https://threatfox.abuse.ch/` and analyze them.